gotchacode/gotchacode.github.io/source/_posts/2014-05-01-the-pragmatic-programmer-checklist.markdown

 ---

 Last year, I read a great book on Programming and development (The Prgramatic Programmer).
-Here is a gist of checklist you must do in case you are developer.
-These are very good and for sure will help you evolve as a better developer.
+Here is a gist of checklist you must follow in case you are developer.
+These are very good and for sure will help you change as a better developer.

 {% gist 55ef44f759b7e5620d59 %}

-You can fork the Gists here (https://gist.github.com/vinitkumar/55ef44f759b7e5620d59)
+You can fork the gist here (https://gist.github.com/vinitkumar/55ef44f759b7e5620d59)